 Missing Bylaws: The Critical Operational Component Cannot Be Found

 The Joint Powers Agreement does not operate on its own.
-It explicitly contemplates the existence of bylaws that govern how the Council functions.
+It explicitly contemplates the existence of bylaws that govern how the Inland Personnel Council functions.

 Those bylaws are not a minor administrative detail—they are the rules that define how the structure actually operates.
 They would be expected to address fundamental issues such as how decisions are made, how the Advisory Committee functions, how members are appointed or removed, how meetings are conducted, how funds are managed, and how authority is exercised within the Council.
 They would also be expected to be attached to the Joint Powers Agreement as a critical component of the contract.